chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

       $ dpkg -i /tmp/chef-server-core-<version>.deb

-   After a few minutes, the Chef server will be installed.
+   After a few minutes, the Chef Server will be installed.
 #.
 Install ``chef-ha`` package.
 For Red Hat and CentOS 6:

    .. code-block:: bash